doedelingen/LightweightTrailer/README.md

 Project Goals:
   1. Tow weight less than 2500 lbs (Subaru Forester)
+    a) incorrect, in the US it only has a 1500lb capacity.
+Around 3000lbs in europe/australia).
   2. Total cost less than $5000
   3. Full or Queen size bed
   4. Room to stand, a sink, and a toilet